 You’re about to meet our team.
 Our story is ultimately one of joy, though there have been many tears shed along the way.
-We labor in a world that is fallen and broken, but we do with such wonderful news of redemption and restoration!
+We labor in a world that is fallen and broken, but we do so with such wonderful news of redemption and restoration!
 Our hearts desire and prayer to God is that all who still have breath come to love the Lord Jesus!
 This is the reason we left our homes and families to go to the ends of the earth, and it is the reason for this blog.
 As you read about team and what we aim to accomplish, our prayer is that you would ultimately see that we are but weak servants who serve a wonderful Savior.

 The Dodds came to Papua New Guinea in 2014 with the goal of translating the Bible and establishing a church in a previously unreached language group.
 For nearly two years, they labored alongside the Lehmans and Canns as we all learned the trade language, conducted surveys, chose a language group, and built two homes.
 But shortly after moving into the tribe, some health issues sent them back to the states.
 In God’s providence, just three months before their scheduled return to PNG, Matt Dodd discovered he had stage four lung cancer.
 The Dodds ministry shifted back to Arizona, but their love for the people in Mawerero has not waned.
 Matt and Cameron both trained the Mitchells to take over the work in the Ndo language.
 Matt Dodd went to be with his Savior on July 18, 2017.
 Cameron continues to serve Finisterre Vision and others through her skills as a writer.
 Their kids are Susanna, Benaiah, Onesimus, and Mary.
-You can support Cameron and kids benevolently through Grace Bible Church.